StacksGather

 • Language Support

-Strong privacy controls (local/self-hosted)Limited to autocomplete-style suggestions
+• Strong privacy controls (local/self-hosted)

-Enterprise-grade customizationUI/UX not as modern as Copilot
+• UI/UX not as modern as Copilot

-Lightweight, responsive and fastLacks natural language to code (like Copilot)
+• Lacks natural language to code (like Copilot)

-Broad IDE supportNot ideal for beginners needing AI explanations
+• Not ideal for beginners needing AI explanations

-3. Codeium AI
+4. Codeium AI

-What sets Codeium AI apart is that it offers many of the advanced features of tools like GitHub Copilot — but entirely for free, including support for natural language to code and team-level tools.
+What sets Codeium AI apart is that it offers many of the advanced features of tools like GitHub Copilot, but entirely for free, including support for natural language to code and team level tools.
 It supports dozens of languages and offers code generation, doc lookup, and command palettes inside VSCode and JetBrains.

 Codeium vs GitHub Copilot

 A frequent discussion is Codeium vs GitHub Copilot, owned by Microsoft and GitHub.
 Codeium is completely free for separate users.
 According to performance, Copilot sometimes gives more contextual answers, but Codeium stays on ground with fast responses and no subscription fees.
+The Codeium VSCode extension is extraordinarily lightweight and easy to use.
+Once activated, Codeium VSCode provides AI autocompletions directly in the code editor.
+For developers who already depend on the VSCode editor, this makes Codeium a good choice.

 Core Concept

-At its core, Codeium AI uses transformer-based language models, trained on billions of lines of public code.
+At its core, Codeium AI uses language models based on a transformer, trained on billions of lines of public code.
 It's a Codeium chat discussion that was implemented with AI and gives suggestions and problem solutions with Codeium chat, which is AI-based.
 It provides autocomplete and code generation (as Codeium chat) features.
+It aims to improve accuracy and enhance the development experience across many languages and frameworks.

 Key Features of Codeium AI